-I have been gnashing my teeth at the tech press since SearchGPT was bolted on to ChatGPT.
-The problem is that they are heavily invested in wanting to gin something up with Google.
+I have been gnashing my teeth at the main stream tech press since SearchGPT was bolted on to ChatGPT.
+The main problem is that they seem deeply invested in ginning something up with Google.

 At first, I thought they didn’t understand what SearchGPT represented.
 I figured they were just ignorant of the facts, and it would take a good SEO to straighten them out (Hi Mom!)
 It later dawned on me, that they might actually know what SearchGPT is but can’t be concerned with little things like facts.
-Like a roofer after a hail storm, it’s election season baby – when main stream press readership and sky rockets.
+Like a roofer after a hail storm, it’s election season baby.
+It’s that time when readership sky rockets.
 It’s Christmas for reporters.
 Ye Haw!

-They are so deep into headline trolling and the click promise of any title with Google in it brings, that they simply don’t care about it.
+They are so deep into headline trolling and the promise of clicks that any title with Google in it brings, that they simply don’t care about it.

 Lets look at what the internet has had to say about SearchGPT: